tyler-frazier/applied_machine_learning/src/syllabus.md

 # DATA 310: Applied Machine Learning

 Course ID: DATA 310
-Course Attribute:
+Course Attribute: None
 Title: Applied Machine Learning
 Credit Hours: 3
-Meeting Times: 12:30 to 2:20 MTWTh
+Meeting Times: 12:00 to 12:50 MWF
-Location: Online and Remote via Live Broadcast
+Location: Remote Synchronous Off-Campus
-Date Range: Jul 06,2020 - Aug 07,2020
+Date Range: Spring Semester 2021

 # Course Description

 This course will focus on the technical application of machine learning algorithms, their nature, and discussions regarding the potential drawbacks and advantages of different classes of algorithms.
 Students entering into this course should have, at a minimum, a background in python and linear algebra.
 No single algorithm will be covered in great depth, and the course will place a focus on the code and implementation choices necessary for each class of algorithm.
-Topics covered will include data processing, regression in ML, decision trees, forests, k-nn, support vector machines, kernel SVM, k-means and hierarchical clustering, association rules, natural language processing, neural networks, and various associated approaches.Pre-requisite(s): (DATA 141 OR DATA 140 OR CSCI 140 OR CSCI 141) AND (DATA 146 OR CSCI 146)
+Topics covered will include data processing, regression in ML, decision trees, forests, k-nn, support vector machines, kernel SVM, k-means and hierarchical clustering, association rules, natural language processing, neural networks, and various associated approaches.
+Pre-requisite(s): (DATA 141 OR DATA 140 OR CSCI 140 OR CSCI 141) AND (DATA 146 OR CSCI 146)

 # Goals and Objectives:
 - To provide students with a critical understanding of the variety of tools that can be used for machine learning.